Singapore is one of the most beautiful country in the world. There are so many best places to visit in Singapore with your family and friends.

 The journey begins at Clarke Quay, then voyages through the Marina Bay, and back to Clarke Quay.
 From your seat, you’ll see the dazzling metropolis surrounded by giant structures and illuminated buildings.

-You’ll even come across some iconic landmarks in Singapore like the Esplanade, ArtScience Museum, and the Merlion Statue.
-So, ready your cameras and snap these famous spots while onboard.
+You’ll even come across some iconic landmarks like the Esplanade, ArtScience Museum, and the Merlion Statue.
+So, ready your cameras and snap these beautiful places while onboard.

 18. Helix Bridge

-Singapore’s Helix Bridge is a breath-taking curved bridge that conveniently connects the Marina Center to Marina South.
+Helix Bridge is a breath-taking curved bridge in Singapore that conveniently connects the Marina Center to Marina South.
 So, if you want to transition from shopping to visiting the famous hotel, you can take this route.

 19. Singapore Zoo